 - Keep adding Confectioner’s sugar until desired consistency which should be like play dough.

-- Pinch off a piece of the icing and roll the stem of the clover with your fingers and add to the pretzel.
+- Pinch off a piece of the icing and roll the stem of the clover with your fingers and add to each pretzel three leaf clover.

 Random St. Patrick’s Day Facts:

-I hope you enjoy these Chocolate Pretzel Three Leaf Clovers!
+If you love sweet and salty snacks, you will love these pretzel Hershey Kiss and M&M treats.
+I hope you enjoy these Chocolate Pretzel Three Leaf Clovers.
+If you have any Hershey’s Kisses yummy treats left, they store well in a mason jar.
 You may also want to check out some leprechaun traps to make with your kids.
 What’s your favorite St. Patty’s Day treat or activity?